 But the manufacturing of this fly reel is Chinese, which makes me a wee bit skeptical.
-There are countless other American reels in a similar price range, so I guess I’ll stick to them.
+However, this hasn’t stopped me from using it.
+And to my surprise, Maxcatch Dunn outclassed many American competitors.

 - CNC aluminum bar stock body

 - Stunning red color

 - There are American products available at similar prices.

 If you have had a pleasant experience with Chinese products, I’ll suggest you go ahead and purchase Maxcatch Fully Sealed Waterproof Fly Fishing Reel as it has premium quality features.

 You can change a reel’s arbor size by placing clear plastic cassettes in it.

 Why buy different sizes of spools when you can buy one with cassettes and switch between the sizes per your fishing needs.
 This fly reel is even cheaper than its actual price because you save up on the cost of buying extra spools.